 High transaction costs: Buying and selling physical gold can be expensive due to transaction costs like storage, insurance, and shipping.

-Limited Income Potential: Furthermore, gold has limited income potential, as opposed to stocks or bonds, since it does not generate any income in the form of interest payments or dividends.
+Limited Income Potential: Furthermore, gold has limited income potential, as opposed to stocks or bonds, since it does not generate any income in the form of payments or dividends.

 Historical performance of gold prices: Over the past few decades, the price of gold has experienced significant fluctuations, but over the long term, gold has shown to be a stable store of value and a hedge against inflation.

-Factors affecting gold prices: There are various factors that can influence the price of gold, such as interest rates, inflation, currency exchange rates, and supply and demand.
+Factors affecting gold prices: There are various factors that can influence the price of gold, such as rates, inflation, currency exchange rates, and supply and demand.
 These factors can impact the value of gold in the market and may influence investment decisions.